Chay2112/JenkinsTAF/README.md

-# JenkinsTAF
+# Sample java programming
-This is a sample repository for trigerring TAF from a jenkins using a git repo
+Repo which has sample java programs written using swings and awt.